 "How long?"

-The blade stopped.
-She set it down and turned to face him.
+The blade stopped and she set it down, turning to face him.

 Evening light caught the tannin stains on her fingers, deep in the creases.
 Her right hand trembled the way it always did after long hours, but her eyes didn't waver.